How to Handle the Process of a Divorce: What Experts Won’t Tell You

 What to expect in the final decree

 The final decree contains three primary components: spousal support determinations, child custody/parenting arrangements, and division of marital assets and debts.
 Once the judge signs this document, your marriage officially ends, allowing both parties to move forward independently.
+California imposes a mandatory six-month waiting period from the date of service before a judgment can take effect.
 Importantly, this decree isn’t self-executing—it serves as a blueprint requiring your active implementation.

 Post-divorce legal and financial tasks